-Bastrop is an easy day trip from Austin, San Antonio and most of Central Texas, but it’s really worthy of a weekend visit.
+Visiting Bastrop Texas can be an easy day trip from Austin, San Antonio and most of Central Texas, but it’s really worthy of a weekend visit.
 I love the relaxed feel of the town.
 It’s easy to park, easy to get a table at a restaurant, easy to get around. and easy to be charmed.
 Bastrop people are super friendly, and you can count on that when you shop and dine.
 Bastrop offers history, beauty, nature, art, music, and activities.

 Things I Love about Bastrop

 Bastrop was occupied by Spanish soldiers as early as 1804, and established as a city 6 years before Austin.
 Bastrop is home to 131 registered historical buildings.
 The walkable Main Street area and the adjacent historical neighborhood offer beautiful examples of 19th century architecture with a Texas vernacular.
 The Bastrop Historical Society Museum and Visitor Center tells the story of Bastrop with very nice exhibit.
 Read this article by the Austin-American Statesman for more about the history of Bastrop.

 The river is wide and beautiful.
 Right downtown at the Bastrop River Company you can rent a canoe or kayak and take off exploring.
 When you are visiting Bastrop, have dinner on the river at Neighbors Kitchen and Yard where you will most likely find an excellent local band, really good pizza and salads, and amazing pepperoni rolls.

 Speaking of restaurants and music: